lohani2280/mdanalysis/ContributingCode.md

 ## Contributing code ##

 Maybe you have a useful new feature for MDAnalysis (for instance, you wrote a specialized analysis task for a paper and now, as the paper has been accepted, you want to share the code) or a fix for a bug or a performance improvement.
-How can you get this code into the public version of MDAnalysis so that other users can also benefit from your code (and possibly cite you...) or you are just tired adding your feature every time a new release of MDAnalysis comes out.
+How can you get this code into the public version of MDAnalysis so that other users can also benefit from your code (and possibly cite you...)?

 If you are not listed as a _committer_ under [Project People](https://github.com/orgs/MDAnalysis/people) then you cannot just add code to the source code repository.
 However, because we are using [git for source code management](Source), things are still very easy: The typical approach for getting code into MDAnalysis follows a simple protocol: